 Technique #3 – Schedule a Set Time Each Month for List Building

 Once a month, sit down and actively add the people you have met or corresponded with to your email list.
-You will be amazed at how many people you come into contact with whom you never add to your list simply because it slipped your mind.
+You will be amazed at how many people you contact with whom you never add to your list simply because it slipped your mind.

-TIP: There may be a pile of business cards sitting around or unanswered requests on LinkedIn to add as well!
+TIP:There may be a pile of business cards or unanswered requests on LinkedIn to add as well!

 Asking for emails on Facebook